-One of the comments/questions from the recent survey was about PDF patterns.
-I forget of course that there are a lot of people out there who haven’t used many PDF’s – since I only started sewing recently PDF patterns were already common and I’ve used far more home-print patterns than tissue paper ones.
+One of the comments/questions from the recent survey we did was about PDF patterns.
+I forget of course that there are a lot of people out there who haven't used many PDF's – since I only started sewing recently PDF patterns were already common and I've used far more home-print patterns than tissue paper ones.
 I very much prefer them, but understand they can be confusing.

 There are a lot of things you have to get right, and in the right order, for your pattern to be correct.
 Let's have a look at all the steps and I'll try to answer all of your questions I've had.